ykchau/SHTC3-RH-Temp-Sensor-Driver/README.md

-# SHTC3-Library
+# SHTC3-Driver
-This is a basic library of SHTC3, for the LaLiMat Project, and is based on Arduino or ESP
+This is a basic driver of SHTC3, for the LaLiMat Project, and is based on Arduino or ESP

 # What is the LaLiMat project
 LaLiMat is a multi-function Pixel Display, similar to LaMetric Time/Awtrix, more details can be found here :